 LA JOLLA, CA—The fate of stem cells is determined by series of choices that sequentially narrow their available options until stem cells’ offspring have found their station and purpose in the body.
-Their decisions are guided in part by TET proteins rewriting the epigenome, the regulatory layer of chemical flags that adorn the genome and influence gene activity, report researchers at La Jolla Institute for Allergy and Immunology and UC San Diego.
+Their decisions are guided in part by TET proteins rewriting the epigenome, the regulatory layer of chemical flags that adorn the genome and influence gene activity, report researchers at La Jolla Institute for Immunology and UC San Diego.

 Publishing in this week’s Early Edition of the Proceedings of the National Academies of Science, the study led by LJI professor Anjana Rao, Ph.D., details how TET proteins help stem cells strike the proper balance between developing into neural tissue or taking the heart and muscle route at an early and crucial intersection.

 “In particular, TET proteins are important to steer stem cells toward the neural lineage during early embryogenesis,” says postdoctoral researcher and first author Xiang Li.
 “It confirmed what we had suspected—that TET proteins help drive early neurogenesis—but until now the formal proof had been missing.”
 As a clearer picture of the molecular signals triggering certain cell fate decisions emerges, Li hopes that “it brings us closer to using stem cells to treat neuronal disease.”

 TET proteins influence gene expression by specifically modifying methyl groups attached to cytosine, one of the four letters in DNA.
 Although these methyl group alterations are important in their own right, they also facilitate the complete removal of methyl groups from cytosine.
 While methylation and the enzymes required to add methyl groups have been extensively studied as a fundamental force that that helps guide stem cells toward their future lineage during embryonic development, much less is known about the reverse process.